Shobha Ashok Jain v DCIT: ITAT Mumbai Quashes Time-Barred Section 148 Notice

 ITAT Mumbai quashes reassessment notice u/s 148 as time-barred in Shobha Ashok Jain v DCIT Circle 19(3), applying Supreme Court's Rajeev Bansal ruling on TOLA.

 This case — Shobha Ashok Jain, Mumbai v.
-DCIT Circle 19(3), Mumbai — concerns a reassessment proceeding for Assessment Year 2013-14 in which the Income Tax Appellate Tribunal, Mumbai allowed the taxpayer's appeal on a pure jurisdictional ground: the notice issued under Section 148 of the Income Tax Act, 1961 was held to be time-barred, rendering the entire assessment order void ab initio.
+DCIT Circle 19(3), Mumbai — concerns a reassessment proceeding in which the Income Tax Appellate Tribunal, Mumbai allowed the taxpayer's appeal on a pure jurisdictional ground: the notice issued under Section 148 of the Income Tax Act, 1961 was held to be time-barred, rendering the entire assessment order void ab initio.
 The case is significant for its application of the Supreme Court's landmark ruling in Union of India v.
 Rajeev Bansal to compute the surviving limitation period available to the Assessing Officer after the TOLA-era transition to the new reassessment regime under Sections 147, 148, 148A, and 149.
+(Note: the source order is internally inconsistent on the assessment year — the ITA caption references AY 2015-16 while the body refers to AY 2013-14.
+Researchers should verify against the certified copy before citing this case for a specific AY.)

 This page is a research summary of one specific Indian tax judgment, NOT legal advice.
 Always verify against the full judgment and consult a professional for case-specific guidance.